jwestfall69/neogeo-diag-bios/docs/tests/68k/memcard.md

 |    0x800002 |            0x000000 | 0x1122 |
 |    0x800004 |            0x000002 | 0x3344 |
 |    0x800006 |            0x000002 | 0x3344 |

+NOTE: I've never come across a 16-bit card that wasn't double wide.
+I think would require a non-standard/custom card that was wired up like the neo geo's work/backup ram for it to be non-double wide.